Oil Prices Fall Amid Fears of a New Downtrend

 ADVERTISEMENT

+The market failed to hold small rebounds both Thursday and Friday.
+Saudi Arabia Energy Minister Khalid al-Falih said Thursday that a handful of OPEC members have reached a tentative agreement to cut more supply.
+But other statements coming from OPEC leaders equivocated too much to give traders confidence in the cartel's next move, with plenty of wiggle room left for members to agree to output cuts for only another three months -- instead of six -- or backtrack entirely from an extension, brokers and analysts said.

+"The ambiguity coming out of OPEC has people scratching.
+The technicians and the algorithms are all on the sell side," said Donald Morton, senior vice president at Herbert J. Sims & Co., who runs an energy-trading desk.
+Friday's selloff "is more of the follow through.
+More of the weakness.
+More of the same."

-Trend-spotters are on alert for another leg lower.
-Technical traders who move based on chart trends and momentum are likely adding to the selloff, brokers and a trader said.
-May's contract expired as the front-month future on Thursday, with prices turning lower and falling into expiration, something many will see as a bearish sign, especially after several other losing sessions in a row.
+The technicians and algorithms Mr. Morton alluded to are trend spotters he and others say are now on alert for another leg lower.
+They move based on chart trends and momentum and are adding to the selloff.
+May's contract expired Thursday as the front-month futures contract with prices turning lower and falling into expiration, something many see as a bearish sign, especially after several other losing sessions.

-"If we settle under $50 a barrel today, it could be a risk-off type of thing" and the selling continues, said Tariq Zahir, who oversees $8 million as managing member of Tyche Capital Advisors LLC.
+"If we settle under $50 a barrel today, it could be a risk-off type of thing" and the selling continues, Tariq Zahir, who oversees $8 million as managing member of Tyche Capital Advisors LLC, had said early in the session.

-It is, however, hard to be too aggressively bearish with OPEC members planning to meet and possibly pass an extension just next month, Mr. Zahir added.
-But many did take note of how little the market rebounded Thursday after the Saudi energy minister's comments, and how a briefly rally quickly reversed Friday morning, potentially more bearish signs, brokers said.
+It is, however, hard to be aggressively bearish with OPEC members planning to meet and possibly pass an extension just next month, Mr. Zahir added.
+Many still believe OPEC will extend output cuts until year's end.

+Others, though, pointed to the market's failed rebounds Thursday and Friday morning as potentially more bearish signs and growing skepticism of OPEC's ability to cooperate or impact the market even if they do, brokers and analysts said.

 "The [lack of] reaction can either be attributed to saturation, as such news is released on almost a daily basis, or to the fact that the foremost goal of the OPEC agreement -- namely to reduce the huge stocks of crude oil and oil products -- is still a long way from being achieved, " Commerzbank said in a note.